AFFORDABLE DO IT YOURSELF HOME PROJECT | FURNITURE MAKEOVER | REPAIR BROKEN FURNITURE

-Perfect, that is, until I had it delivered and noticed a few imperfections not quite detailed in the description…
+Perfect, that is, until it was delivered, and I noticed a few imperfections not mentioned in the description…

 The water marks, dings, and peeling veneer are par for the course with antiques and easy to work with, but the broken embellishments were a real disappointment!
 They are an important part of the piece, so I didn’t want to simply remove them.

 As luck should have it, the part of each embellishment that was missing was intact on the other piece which made my repair plan pretty easy.
 To make a similar repair, all you need is Durham’s Rock Hard Water Putty and Air Dry Modeling Clay.

 I started by pressing the “good” part of each piece into a thick chunk of modeling clay like this:

 Then, I mixed the putty powder with water in a small dish like this: